hyeonwoody/OS_File-System/README.md

 # OS_File-System
 Soongsil University.
 Operating System 2020-2 Assignment$#6 : File System

-Implementaion of files ystem that runs over an emulated disk.
+Implementaion of files system that runs over an emulated disk.

 **simplefs_formatDisk()** formats the file system and initializes the superblock.